cisco/libacvp/README.md

 `./app/acvp_app --all_algs --vector_upload <filename2>`
  - where `<filename2>` is the file containing the results of the tests.

-*Note:* The below does not yet apply to OpenSSL 3.X *Note:* If the target in Step 2 does not have the standard libraries used by libacvp you may configure and build a special app used only for Step 2.
-This can be done by using --enable-offline and --enable-static when running ./configure and do not use --with-libcurl-dir or --with-libmurl-dir which will  minimize the library dependencies.
-Note that openssl with FOM must also be built as static.
-For this case, OpenSSL MUST be built with the "no-dso" option, OR the configure option `--enable-offline-ldl-check` must be used to resolve the libdl dependency.
-Some specific versions of SSL may not be able to remove the libdl dependency.
+*Note:* If the target in Step 2 does not have the standard libraries used by libacvp you may configure and build a special app used only for Step 2.
+This can be done by using --enable-offline when running ./configure which will help minimize library dependencies.
+By using --disable-shared at configure time, libacvp can be linked to acvp_app statically as well; acvp_app will link to other dependencies as described above under `other build options`.

 ## Testing
 Move to the test/ directory and see the README.md there.
 The tests depend upon